 I’m a huge fan of original art.
 I would rather see something unique and special – beautifully created by hand – over something I’ve seen a hundred times, anytime.

-My creative process is unique too… each created with beautiful imagery from my model sessions.
-I play with colors and composition and design my grinds to compliment my imagery.
-Then, I start by hand-grinding my metal with power tools and then painting my figures over my ground surface with airbrushes and traditional paint brushes and whatever else inspires me.
-I use scribes, small files and more delicate tools to work the details and texture into my art.
+My creative process is unique, each created with beautiful imagery from my model sessions.
+I play with colors and composition and design my grinds to complement my imagery.
+Then, I start by hand-grinding my metal with power tools and painting my figures over my ground surface with airbrushes and traditional paint brushes and whatever inspires me.
+I use scribes, small files, and more delicate tools to work the details and texture into my art.
 I carefully work my painting back and forth until I get the desired result I’m looking for.
-Often, I’ll distress the metal’s edges to create what I like to refer to as my “organic edges“.
+Often, I’ll distress the metal’s edges to create what I call my “organic edges.”
 This adds a unique quality to my pieces.
-Then, when I’m finished with the art process, I mount the painting to a steel frame and clear my paintings and polish to a nice gloss for years of enjoyment.
+Then, when I’m finished with the art process, I mount the painting to a steel frame clear my paintings, and polish to a nice gloss for years of enjoyment.

 GILLETTE COMPANY – 36″ x 12″, Commissioned metal art.

-My metal lifestyle art, like Gillette Company above, is created similar to my metal figurative pieces, but also include hand-scribed elements like the ashtray, lighter, and even the logo in the lighter.
+My metal lifestyle art, like Gillette Company above, is created similarly to my metal figurative pieces but also includes hand-scribed elements like the ashtray, lighter, and even the logo in the lighter.
 These unique elements in my art make them fun and forever changing as you pass by them and throughout the day as light changes.

 HEAVEN AND EARTH | Metal abstract, 36″ x 18″

 I also work in aluminum for many of my abstract paintings — I find the creation of abstract artworks to be exhilarating and stimulating.
-My power-grinded metal along with hand-scribed Orbs creates dynamic illusions in this contemporary art form.
+My power-grinded metal and hand-scribed Orbs create dynamic illusions in this contemporary art form.
 In an abstract world, anything is possible.

 INFERNO – 40″ x 30″, urethane and mixed media original painting on ground metal.

 My hand-scribed orbs are like a painting unto themselves.
-With their thousands of tiny scratches into the metal, they are created with a light source so their highlights and shape spin as you pass by the art.
-The orbs represent you, or the spiritual side of you – a person, a soul, an individual – sitting confident and calm amongst the storm of energy and dynamic ever-changing colors.
+With their thousands of tiny scratches into the metal, they are created with a light source, so their highlights and shape spin as you pass by the art.
+The orbs represent you, or the spiritual side of you – a person, a soul, an individual – sitting confident and calm amongst the storm of energy and dynamic, ever-changing colors.
 My metal abstracts are all about energy and color.
 Many of my metal abstracts are created with transparent paints that shift color as you pass by.
-I mix pearls, metallic flakes, and other mediums into my abstract pieces as well.
+I also mix pearls, metallic flakes, and other mediums into my abstract pieces.
 Often, I’ll work gold leaf into my pieces.
 I want them to be dynamic!

 View the creation of my ASCENSION diptych created in hand-grinded stainless steel.

 ASCENSION (above) is all about harmony, balance and capturing the moment, revealing dynamic motion with its interactive grinds and holographic scribed lines.
-ASCENSION changes appearance throughout the day as the light changes from morning throughout the day, and then from natural light to interior lighting by night.
+ASCENSION changes appearance throughout the day as the light changes from morning throughout the day and from natural light to interior lighting at night.
 There are two orbs, each hand-scribed into the metal to create a three-dimensional illusion.